munificent/game-programming-patterns/book/subclass-sandbox.markdown

     To avoid passing everything through the constructor, we can split initialization into two steps.
 The constructor will take no parameters and just create the object.
-Then we call a separate method defined directly on the base class to pass in the rest of the data that it needs.
+Then, we call a separate method defined directly on the base class to pass in the rest of the data that it needs:

     ^code 9